ry4ngch/React-Boilerplates/README.md

   - **Type**: `Integer`
   - **Description**: Initialize the tab content based on the set index.
 Default to 0, the first tab

+> [!NOTE]
-> Note: The tabs will automatically become an accordian when the screen size is less than 768px.
-This is to cater to mobile responsive design*
+> The tabs will automatically become an accordian when the screen size is less than 768px.
+This is to cater to mobile responsive design

 ### Usage:
 ```jsx